 A covid-19 vaccination record rard will do in place of a negative covid-19 test result.
 The negative test result must be within 2 weeks of the course start date.

-Applicants who have met all the necessary requirements must meet for an orientation on the Friday preceding the program start date at 3 p.m..
-At the end of the program, students are awarded a certificate of completion.
+Applicants who have met all the necessary requirements must meet for an orientation on the Friday preceding the course start date at 3 p.m..
+At the end of the course, students are awarded a certificate of completion.

 Payment must be paid in full before the course start date.
-Partial payment may be made, but the complete cost need to be received for you to participate in the program.
+Partial payment may be made, but the complete cost need to be received for you to participate in the course.